finos/legend-sdlc/docs/re-architecture-worklog.md

 ## Phase 4 — Backend SPI (L4)

-**Status: in progress** (design review complete 2026-07-09; implementation running, steps below after the review record).
+**Status: complete** (design review 2026-07-09; implementation landed 2026-07-09/10 as Steps 1–8 below, one commit per step, each on a green full-reactor `mvn install javadoc:javadoc`).

 ### Design review (2026-07-09): the six SPI decisions, on the record